Sardinia Travel Guide

 The capital is Cagliari, a good base from which to explore other parts of the island.
 The National Archaeological Museum of Cagliari contains prehistoric tombs and other significant artefacts from the Punic and Roman periods.
 The resort of Costa Smeralda is a place of luxury and opulence, not suited to budget tourists but interesting for a brief stop.

 The Spanish-flavoured port of Alghero is the favoured package destination, especially among British holidaymakers.
 The inland town of Nuoro is a good station from which to explore the Gennargentu mountain range and enjoy the traditional village festivals.
 The Sardinian landscape is peppered with constructions from the ancient Nuragic civilisation, the UNESCO-listed stone structures being unique to Sardinia and are must-see sites.
-But they aren't easily accessible as they lie in isolated spots throughout the island.
+However, they aren't easily accessible as they lie in isolated spots throughout the island.